JOR-Donegal/Networking26/docs/1. Background/a.md

 # Week 1
 I have covered [Getting Started](https://jor-donegal.github.io/GettingStarted26) in another module.

-I have covered Computer Requirements in another module.

 So for this week, just some (light!) reading.

 1. You need to read some theory to get started, specifically [Physical Network Theory (PNT)](https://jor-donegal.github.io/pnt26/).